AbdulellahAlamer/assignment-3/docs/ai-usage-report.md

 - **ChatGPT** – Assisted with translating existing portfolio content into modern generating HTML/CSS/JS, and drafting documentation including this file.Also, it help me how to use the `Open Library API
 ` that fetch the books info.
+- **What changed:** Used regularly during feature work to sanity-check logic, wording, and structure before coding.

 ## Use Cases